-We will pay 100 per cent of the grant on execution of the grant agreement and on receipt of a valid invoice.
+We may pay 100 per cent of the grant upfront in a single payment upon execution of the grant agreement and receipt of a valid invoice.
 You will be required to report how you spent the grant funds at the completion of the grant activity.